Materials-Consortia/OPTIMADE/optimade.rst

     - :val:`IS KNOWN`, :val:`IS UNKNOWN`: indicating support for filtering this property on unknown values using the respective operator.

-- :field:`x-optimade-requirements`: Dictionary
+- :field:`x-optimade-requirements`: Dictionary.
   A dictionary describing the level of OPTIMADE API functionality required by all implementations of this property.
   Omitting this field means the corresponding functionality is OPTIONAL.
   The dictionary has the same format as :field:`x-optimade-implementation`, except that it also allows the following OPTIONAL field:

-  - :field:`support`: String
+  - :field:`support`: String.
-    Describes the required level of support for the Property by an implementation.
+    Describes the minimal required level of support for the Property by an implementation.
-    This field SHOULD only appear in a :field:`x-optimade-requirements` that appear at the outermost level of a Property Definition, as the meaning of its inclusion on other levels is not defined.
+    This field SHOULD only appear in a :field:`x-optimade-requirements` that is at the outermost level of a Property Definition, as the meaning of its inclusion on other levels is not defined.
     The string MUST be one of the following:

     - "must": the defined property MUST be recognized by the implementation (e.g., in filter strings) and MUST NOT be :val:`null`.
-    - "should", the defined property MUST be recognized by the implementation (e.g., in filter strings) and SHOULD not be :val:`null`.
+    - "should": the defined property MUST be recognized by the implementation (e.g., in filter strings) and SHOULD NOT be :val:`null`.
-    - "may": the defined property MAY not be recognized by the implementation and MAY be equal to :val:`null`.
+    - "may": it is OPTIONAL for the implementation to recognize the defined property and it MAY be equal to :val:`null`.

     Omitting the field is equivalent to "may".